-Reputable survey data tells us that everyday Americans between the ages of 24-54 spend nearly nine hours of weekdays on work related tasks, yet over 50% of citizens claim to be unhappy with their current job.
-When you add in the fact that individuals spend roughly seven to eight hours sleeping each night, it means that Americans spend nearly 60% of their awoken time in life working in their professional career.
+Reputable survey data tells us that everyday Americans between the ages of 24-54 spend nearly nine hours on weekdays on work-related tasks, yet over 50% of citizens claim to be unhappy with their current job.
+When you add in the fact that individuals spend roughly seven to eight hours of sleep each night, it means that Americans spend nearly 60% of their awoken time in life working in their professional careers.

 Since we spend such a large portion of our lives working, it is imperative for us to find professions that we are truly passionate about.
 Unfortunately, cultural conditioning, peer demands, and ill-advised career advice cause many to walk down the wrong career path.
-By understanding how individuals are often lead into a career that isn’t best suited for them, and making use of career advice that actually works, we can alter America’s wellbeing statistics and paint a new picture of contentment and joy.
+By understanding how individuals are often led into a career that isn’t best suited for them and making use of career advice that actually works, we can alter America’s well-being statistics and paint a new picture of contentment and joy.

 Why We Choose the Wrong Career Path:

-This unfortunate truth is one of the main reasons that western societies remain blinded to see what a perfect career should be.
-While there is nothing wrong with becoming a lawyer, doctor, or politician, the decision to pursue one of these professions can’t be about the money.
-A recent Happiness Index poll points out this reality and tells us that individuals whose annual income falls between $50,000 and $74,999 actually consider themselves to be happier then those who make between $75,000 and $99,999 each year.
-Of course, that’s not to say that people shouldn’t become doctors or lawyers.
-If they are passionate about it, then they should do it.
-It should be worth noting that some doctors even receive better mortgage rates too.
-To learn more about doctor mortgage loan rates, it might be worth looking online.
-That could encourage some passionate doctors to follow their dreams.
+This unfortunate truth is one of the main reasons that Western societies remain blinded to seeing what a perfect career should be.
+While there is nothing wrong with becoming a lawyer, doctor, or politician, the decision to pursue one of these professions can’t be about money.
+A recent Happiness Index poll points out this reality and tells us that individuals whose annual income falls between ,000 and ,999 actually consider themselves to be happier than those who make between ,000 and ,999 each year.

 Asking Yourself the Right Questions:

-There are a number of problems with basing your career path decisions on the questions ‘what am I good at?’ and ‘what professional skills come easy to me?’
-First, when we choose a profession based upon our skills, we subject ourselves to working in a field that we actually have no interest it.
-Regardless of how proficient an individual is at a particular task or skill, there will be something left to be desired when they works in an industry that doesn’t appeal to them.
+There are a number of problems with basing your career path decisions on the questions ‘What am I good at?’ and ‘What professional skills come easy to me?’
+First, when we choose a profession based on our skills, we subject ourselves to working in a field that we actually have no interest in.
+Regardless of how proficient an individual is at a particular task or skill, there will be something left to be desired when they work in an industry that doesn’t appeal to them.

 Secondly, questions that focus solely on skills are extremely limited in nature.
 It is certain that due to an individual’s life experiences and circumstances, they have only been exposed to a number of professional environments and worked using a limited base of skills.
 Since no one individual has focused their attention on developing every desirable professional skill, it is hard to determine what one may actually excel at or struggle with.